We Are Open – Safety is Our Top Priority!

 3. To access the inside of the tooth, an opening is made in the crown of the tooth.

 4. Small instruments are used to clean the pulp from the pulp chamber and clean and shape the root canals.

 5. To disinfect the root canals and remove debris, fluid is put into the pulp chamber.

 6. After the space is shaped and cleaned, the dentist fills the root canals with gutta-percha, a material with a consistency similar to rubber.

 7. A permanent crown is the last part of the procedure.

 Your total root canal cost is determined by several factors, including the location of the tooth that needs to be repaired, how many roots the tooth has, how badly decayed the tooth is, and if you receive treatment from an endodontist or general dentist.
 Whether you have dental insurance also plays a role in your total cost since your plan may cover a portion of the treatment.
 To learn more about pricing and what you are expected to pay, call our office for more information.

 Though there are other types available, the standard treatment is a root canal crown that can be placed on any tooth.
 If the first procedure was ineffective, an apicoectomy can be performed to remove the top of a tooth’s root.
 When a pediatric pulpotomy is performed, only the diseased pulp is removed, but the nerve remains intact.

 Do Root Canals Cause Pain?

 Dental root canal anxiety is not uncommon, but our patients are usually surprised by how painless the procedure really is.
 The use of local anesthetics ensures that your procedure is comfortable and as pain free as possible.
 If you have tooth pain, we encourage you to call our office to schedule an appointment, so you can learn more about getting a root canal in Flint.
-Call us today at (810) 515-8952 or request an appointment online.
+Call us today at (810) 515-8952 or book an appointment online.